(SRS™-2) Social Responsiveness Scale, Second Edition

 - Restricted Interests and Repetitive Behavior

-Scores on these subscales make it easy to compare your client’s symptoms to DSM-5 diagnostic criteria for Autism Spectrum Disorder.
-Such comparisons clearly inform diagnosis—they help you determine whether the individual meets the most current diagnostic criteria for ASD.
+Scores on these subscales make comparing clients' symptoms to DSM-5 diagnostic criteria for Autism Spectrum Disorder easy.
+Such comparisons inform diagnosis—determining whether the individual meets the current diagnostic criteria for ASD.

 Simplify Differential Diagnosis

-The SRS-2 is supported by a multitude of independent, peer- reviewed studies conducted in schools and clinics throughout the world, involving diverse populations and diagnostic groups.
-These studies show that the SRS-2 discriminates both within the autism spectrum and between ASD and other disorders—which makes the test highly useful for differential diagnosis.
+The SRS-2 has gained support from several independent, peer-reviewed studies conducted internationally in schools and clinics involving diverse populations and diagnostic groups.
+These studies show that the SRS-2 discriminates both within the autism spectrum and between ASD and other disorders—making the test highly useful for differential diagnosis.
 When the SRS-2 reveals social deficits associated with autism, it tells you exactly where these symptoms fall on the spectrum.
 And when the test indicates that autism is not present, it often points to other conditions in which social impairment plays a role.

-The brevity and sensitivity of the SRS-2 make it highly useful for a variety of assessment needs.
+The brevity and sensitivity of the SRS-2 make it useful for a variety of assessment needs in clinical research and educational settings.
 Its quantitative nature and wide age range make it ideal for measuring response to intervention over time.
-And its reliance on the day-to-day observations of parents and teachers makes it easy to use in clinical, research, and educational settings.
 It is crucial in all of these settings to isolate autism spectrum disorders from other psychiatric conditions, and the SRS-2 is well suited to this purpose.
 It clearly distinguishes the social impairment characteristic of ASD from that seen in ADHD, anxiety, and other diagnoses.

 SRS-2 Online Now Available!

-The SRS-2 can now be administered and scored through the WPS® Online Evaluation System™, offering an even more efficient and convenient way to use this powerful assessment.
+The SRS-2 can now be administered and scored through the WPS® Online Evaluation System™, offering an efficient and convenient way to use this powerful assessment.
 Online testing allows clinicians to: